 Below is a sampling of some of the companies that have graduated from the Commercialization Center for Innovation Technologies (CCIT).

-3D Biotek is a biotechnology company focusing on commercialization of novel 3-dimentional (3-D) cell culture devises for use in stem cell, cell biology, tissue engineering, drug discovery, and medical device fields.
+3D Biotek is a biotechnology company focusing on commercialization of novel 3-dimensional (3-D) cell culture devices for use in stem cell, cell biology, tissue engineering, drug discovery, and medical device fields.

 Advaxis Inc. is a biotechnology company based upon the concept that in order to treat cancer and other diseases immunologically, it is best to use a modified infectious micro-organism to elicit the most profound immune response possible.
 It has been found that the unique microbe Listeria monocytogenes is capable of stimulating numerous aspects of the immune system simultaneously.
 Unlike other therapeutic approaches, Advaxis' Listeria technology has been able to constantly demonstrate complete therapeutic responses resulting in complete tumor regression, even in the presence of immune tolerance.
 The company is the exclusive licensee of a broadly enabling platform technology for creating cancer vaccines and therapies for infectious diseases and other immune problems based upon genetically modified Listeria.

 Aestus Therapeutics was founded in 2005 to take advantage of the vast amount of data created by high-throughput and genome-scale technologies.
 By integrating a broad spectrum of cutting edge technologies in novel ways, Aestus Therapeutics has intellectualized the pharmaceutical R&D process to create considerable value and new products for diseases with unmet medical needs.

 Amicus Therapeutics is a biopharmaceutical company focused on the discovery, development and commercialization of novel small molecule, orally administered drugs known as pharmacological chaperones, for the treatment of a range of human genetic diseases.